IOHprofiler/IOHexperimenter/ioh/README.md

 help(Experiment)
 ```

-This can be initialized using a suite (PBO or BBOB are available) by providing lists of function ids (or names), dimensions, instance ids and a number of independent repetitions as follows:
+This can be initialized using a problem class by providing lists of function ids (or names), dimensions, instance ids and a number of independent repetitions as follows:

 ```python
 exp = Experiment(